sueddeutsche/editron/docs/doc-editor-options.md

 > Recap: for each _data-value_ an _editor_ is assigned to it, to render the user-interface and manage the data updates.
 Here the json-schema is passed to the editor with an options object, containing the sanitized options from `editron:ui`-property.
 Each editron-ui starts with a call to `editron.createEditor`.
 In this case, options may also be passed directly to the method, which will override any options, defined in json-schema, for this editor-instance.

-So, you can override editor options using the `editron.createEditor`-method:
+Using a json-schema through `new Editron(jsonSchema)`, each _editor_-instance will received the options, defined in `editron:ui`.
+But you can override any editor option using the `editron.createEditor`-method and pass in specific options, for this instance (at json-pointer):

 ```ts
 editron.createEditor("#/title", dom as HTMLElement, {